Downtown median real estate price is $221,440, which is less expensive than 92.1% of New Jersey neighborhoods and 74.4% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Downtown.
 The current real estate vacancy rate here is 20.3%.
 This is higher than the rate of vacancies in 87.2% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The Downtown neighborhood stands out for having an average per capita income lower than 95.3% of the neighborhoods in the United States.
+One of the unique characteristics of the Downtown neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.3% of the neighborhoods in America.
 In a nation where 1 out of every 4 children lives in poverty, the Downtown neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 50.3%.
 This is a higher percent living alone than we found in 95.8% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.